Data Management & Research Standards

 Documentation and Metadata

-Here are examples of metadata or other information that may be included with research data:- Methodology and procedures used to collect the data
+- Methodology and procedures used to collect the data

 - Any other information necessary to reproduce and understand the data